TianQi-777/TrajectoryErrorCalculationAndDrawing/README.md

 # TrackAlignmentWith_ICP
-This is a project modified on the basis of

-The whole project is tested in Ubuntu Platorforms
+This is a small demo to compare and plot SLAM estimated trajectories and true trajectories